AhmedElsherbini/download_hmp_data/README.md

 # download_hmp_data

 This simple script aims to download data from hmp portal (https://portal.hmpdacc.org/search/s?facetTab=cases).
 Although the presence of tools to download data from this website like hmp client or portal client (https://github.com/michbur/hmp_client) or (https://github.com/IGS/portal_client), they do not work with me for some files.
 So, I made this simple script to work around it.
-And you can use in case it the main tools do not work with you also.
+And you can use "only" in case it the main tools do not work with you also.

 ## Usage